Lindafr/EstPronCorefNN/README.md

 Each folder contains an individual test, the results of which are explained and analyzed in the thesis.

-For example in *NNa* folder contains the test *do_NNa.py* which trains a network called *NNa* with 7-fold method 15 times and outputs the averages of the results.
+For example in the *NNa* folder contains the test *do_NNa.py* which trains a network called *NNa* with 7-fold method 15 times and outputs the averages of the results.
 The input data is in file *ccorpusSciKitLearn.txt* and in most cases also in file *allCategoricalFeatures.txt*.
 This code outputs:

 - *NNa_results.txt* file (containing confusion matrix info, average MCC, loss, accuracy, recall, precision and F1 results on test set),
 - *NNa_confused.png* (containing confusion matrix with percentages),